By: Russ Qualls | @rwq104

 These changes continue to make the storage market more dynamic than ever before.
-With that being said, let’s take a deeper dive into the current industry trends and look to 2017 with some predictions.
+With that being said, let’s take a deeper dive into the current industry trends and look to the future with some predictions.

 BENEFITS OF CONVERGED INFRASTRUCTURE & CLOUD-BASED TECHNOLOGY